HandsOnDataViz/book/docs/HandsOnDataViz.md

 each code commit so that you can roll them back if needed.
 By default, GitHub inserts a short description of your commit as “Update index.html”, and you have the option to customize that description when you start making lots of commits to keep track of your work.
-Also by default, GitHub commits your changes directly to the `master` branch of your code, which we’ll explain later.
+Also, GitHub commits your changes directly to the default branch of your code, which we’ll explain later.

 Now let’s publish your edited map to the public web to see how it looks in a web browser.
 GitHub not only stores open-source code, but its